GiladShoham/graphql-apollo-errors/README.md

 Talking with some friends, I understand I'm not alone with this need, so I created this library as open source.

 ## Usage

+(Look in the spec files to understand more)

 Configure apollo error formatting

 ```js